r0mdau/sigstore-install/README.md

 We can observe in the `Subject Alternative Name` the values associated with our identity token from the Fulcio OIDC.

-Kudos, you have a working Sigstore architecture working in minikube.
+Kudos \o/ you have a working Sigstore architecture working in minikube.
 Next stop is to deploy it on production clusters.

 The [scaffolding Sigstore project](https://github.com/sigstore/scaffolding/) contains many useful resources.